duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

-# Give back with DuckDuckHack and help create a better search experience for everyone!
+# DuckDuckHack: You can create a better search experience for everyone!

 At DuckDuckGo, our users believe in more answers with fewer clicks.
 Why show a page full of links, when you can show an instant answer?!

-DuckDuckHack is our way of letting users improve the search experience by creating useful "instant answers" so searches like, ["what is the height of the eiffel tower"](https://duckduckgo.com/?q=what+is+the+height+of+the+eiffel+tower) will show you that it's exactly 1063 feet tall, or searches like, ["currently in theaters"](https://duckduckgo.com/?q=currently+in+theaters) will show you what's actually playing in nearby movie theaters.
+DuckDuckHack is a way for anyone to improve the search experience, by creating useful "instant answers" so that searches like, ["what is the height of the eiffel tower"](https://duckduckgo.com/?q=what+is+the+height+of+the+eiffel+tower) will show you that it's exactly 1063 feet tall, or searches like, ["currently in theaters"](https://duckduckgo.com/?q=currently+in+theaters) will show you what's actually playing in nearby movie theaters.

 Anyone in the world can suggest or develop an, "instant answer."
 They're shown at the top of our results page and often provide the answer you're looking for, without even having to click!